- 1 The Gutter System – A Quick Overview

 As for obtaining such a product, there are a lot of do-it-yourself guides online.
 Or, if you’re not really into homemade solutions, simply buy one on websites such as Amazon.
 Before making a purchase, make sure to check the dimensions of your vacuum cleaner to get an extension that fits.

-These are very similar to the vacuum extensions mentioned above.
+These are very similar to the vacuum extensions mentioned above, check on Amazon.
 Opting for blowing the waste out of the gutter system instead of sucking it in has its pros and cons.

 Since there’s no need to worry about pine cones fitting inside a small tube, getting rid of them becomes much easier.
 Moreover, using a leaf blower instead of a vacuum cleaner means you’ll never have to stop halfway through to empty the bag.